-8.20 Legal representation is only permitted with the consent of the sitting Panel (section 194 ASIC Act).
+- 8.20 Legal representation is only permitted with the consent of the sitting Panel (section 194 of the ASIC Act).
 Rule 11 states that the Panel prefers parties to be represented by their commercial solicitors who have taken part in the relevant transactions.
 Occasionally a party will request leave to be represented by a litigation lawyer and/or counsel.

-8.21 The Panel's policy is generally not to allow counsel to represent parties at conferences but a sitting Panel may exercise its discretion and allow counsel to attend to address specific legal issues if it considers it desirable.
+This rule does not restrict a party's capacity to be advised and assisted in the preparation of submissions by its chosen lawyers. - 8.21 The Panel's policy is generally not to allow counsel to represent parties at conferences but a sitting Panel may exercise its discretion and allow counsel to attend to address specific legal issues if it considers it desirable.